Curriculum Vitae

 student at the Royal Academy of Music in London.

-I studied composition with Harrison Birtwistle.
+1967-1968 first study horn (James Brown) 1968-1971 first study composition (Harrison Birtwistle).
 James Iliff's seminars were also important to me at this time (see A short introduction to krystals). |

 1970